 Feeling overwhelmed after the birth of a child is natural.
 In fact, it’s how most people feel after welcoming a baby.
-So, why do you sense there’s something else going on?
+But symptoms of postpartum depression are more complex and may require professional support.

 You cry often and without an apparent reason.
 You’re more irritable than usual, and sometimes you even feel like getting away from everyone — including your baby.